hupili/python-for-data-and-media-communication-gitbook/notes-week-07.md

 ### Download data file from a GitHub repo

-> Example: Today, We will use the data from Openrice as an example and do the restaurant analysis.
+Example: We will use the data from Openrice as an example and do the restaurant analysis.
 Assuming that we have already got certain amount of data from Openrice and saved it into csv file.

 Here is the link of csv file which can be downloaded [here](https://github.com/hupili/python-for-data-and-media-communication/tree/master/scraper-examples/open_rice).